aalhakami/Cyber-Defenders/AfricanFalls/AfricanFalls-Write-up.md

 Let's check the Prefetch Files for Tor Browser ..
 Path : %SystemRoot%\Prefetch\

-There is only prefetch file for the Setup & THERE IS NO PREFETCH FILE FOR EXECUTING THE TOR BROWSER
+There is only a prefetch file for the Setup & THERE IS NO PREFETCH FILE FOR EXECUTING THE TOR BROWSER

 ![image](https://user-images.githubusercontent.com/99384019/165429244-cda13b16-0a17-4a2e-85ac-044b272670ae.png)